Maria Anna von Genzinger: Haydn's loneliness

 The backdrop to this description is that Haydn's own marriage had been unhappy almost from the very start, and had produced no children.
 Haydn was also conducting a long term love affair with the singer Luigia Polzelli, but this may have been fading, in light of the fact that two years later Haydn did not bring Luigia with him on his first visit to London.
 Haydn may also have been deprived of ordinary male friendship, given that his contract required him to act as a "house officer" and remain socially aloof from the musicians under his direction.

-That Haydn did indeed feel lonely during his final years at Eszterháza is suggested by a letter to Marianne, dated February 9, 1790:
+That Haydn did indeed feel lonely during his final years at Eszterháza is suggested by a letter to Genzinger, dated February 9, 1790: